Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ### Browser Testing

--The site has been tested on the following browsers: Chrome, Safari, firefox & Edge.
+- The site has been tested on the following browsers: Chrome, Safari, firefox & Edge.
 The layout and functionality was consistent throughout the testing. links, navigation and form submit all work as intended.

 ### Manual testing

 Actions and results.
--On click, CC Ghost Tour text/logo brings you to the home page.
+- On click, CC Ghost Tour text/logo brings you to the home page.
--Navbar buttons: when clicked, they take you to different sections or pages.
+- Navbar buttons: when clicked, they take you to different sections or pages.
--Book/submit button: when clicked, it will show the code institute form submitted -Name, email, phone, date & your message inputs are all required on the form in booking page: If not filled out correctly, it prompt user to do so before allowing them to submit the form.
+- Book/submit button: when clicked, it will show the code institute form submitted
+- Name, email, phone, date & your message inputs are all required on the form in booking page: If not filled out correctly, it prompt user to do so before allowing them to submit the form.
--Social link icons (X, instagram, facebook, you-tube): when clicked, opens pages for those particular social networks.
+- Social link icons (X, instagram, facebook, you-tube): when clicked, opens pages for those particular social networks.
 All work correctly.

 ### Fixed Bugs

--Input field height in contact section.
+- Input field height in contact section.
 I wanted one row input field for the name and email boxes but I wanted 4 row for the message.
 This was done by adding  textarea instead of input element. textarea is not self closing and this took me a few tries to work out.
 Secondly I wanted each of the first 4 fields to be the same height.
 The auto height I felt was too small so I added a class to make the input fields 25px high and another css rule to make the textarea field 150px high.
--Center Form.
+- Center Form.
 I was having trouble making the form in the contact page centred on the page.
 The resolve was to add margin:auto; to the booking-form and also padding:5% to the outer div class=“transparent-colour”.
 The padding gave breathing space around the booking form.
--I wanted to stack the sections and divs on mobile, so the images showed first and then the text box.
+- I wanted to stack the sections and divs on mobile, so the images showed first and then the text box.
 This was for devices with screen width less than 769, so the text could be easy read.
 When the screen went over 769px, the divs would be placed side by side in the section (container/card).
 The image div on left and text div on right.
 This was the design for the hero section and the “our tours” section.
 The section that followed, named “meet your guides” has two “our-guides” sections.
 These are stacked like the first two for mobile.
 However on larger screens, they would move to be in a row.
 The “our-guide” sections would be side by side.
 This was solved using flex-direction:column in the “guide-section” section and flex-direction:row as a media query in the “our-guides” div.